BryanTegomoh/microsoft-graph-to-do-api/README.md

 # Microsoft To Do AI Assistant

 I built this because my Microsoft To Do was becoming a black hole.
 Every time I found an interesting article about AI in healthcare, a research paper, or just something I wanted to read later, I'd throw it in To Do.
-Problem is, everything just piled up and I never knew what to actually focus on.
+Problem is, everthing just piled up and I never knew what to actually focus on.

 This tool connects Microsoft To Do with AI (Claude, GPT-4, Gemini, or Grok) to automatically analyze everything, figure out what matters, and send me a daily brief of what to actually pay attention to.
 Been running it daily since Nov 5, 2025.